 I’ll admit it: when I first heard of people putting BUTTER and COCONUT OIL in their coffee, I thought they were insane.
-When they further said it had to be Kerrygold or some other kind of super-special, grass-fed butter stuff and some kind of special MCT Oil with a fancypants coffee, I rolled my eyes.
+When they further said it had to be some kind of super-special, grass-fed Kerrygold butter from Ireland with some kind of super-special MCT Oil and a super-special fancypants brand of coffee , I literally rolled my eyes.
 Not very nice of me, I’ll admit.

-Now that I have tried my own Bulletproof Coffee Knockoff, I take it all back!
+I should know by now, you cannot always tell what something is like until you try it.
+Now that I have tried my own Bulletproof Coffee Knockoff (because I’m cheap), I take it all back!

 Well Coconut Oil has numerous health benefits, and the fats from the butter and oils are said to keep you sharp, focused and full for hours.
 There’s some research suggesting that MCT’s–an ingredient in coconut oil–help spur fat-burning, particularly for people eating low carb, high fat diets.
 The MCT supplement is just a more concentrated form of the MCTs in coconut oil.
 And low carbers already know butter has gotten an underservedly bad rap.

 This concoction was made popular by the Dave Asprey, the “BulletProof Executive.”
 There are legions of loyal fans.
-The arguments seemed persuasive enough to me to give it a go.
+The arguments seemed persuasive enough for me to give it a go.

 Eons ago, I also run across this picture tutorial of a fellow who made his BulletProof coffee in advance and plopped a little “fat pack” into his morning cup.
 It looked pretty tasty, do-able, and if it’s all magical too, I wanted to try it.
 This recipe is adapted from that tutorial.